-All students going abroad should consult with the Dickinson College Health Center or your personal physician to make sure that all of your routine inoculations are up-to-date.
-These include measles, mumps, rubella (MMR) and diphtheria, pertussis, tetanus (DPT).
+Even though the People's Republic of China does not require any specific immunizations, please consult with the Dickinson College Health Center or your personal physician to make sure that all of your routine inoculations are up-to-date.
+These include measles, mumps, rubella (MMR) and diphtheria, pertussis, and tetanus (DPT).
+It is strongly recommended that you also consult with your personal doctor and/or the College Health Center with regards to other inoculations (e.g., Hepatitis A, Hepatitis B, Japanese encephalitis, and typhoid) or medicines that are advisable for China.
 For more up-to-date country-specific information about immunizations and other health precautions, consult the Center for Disease Control (CDC) website at www.cdc.gov/travel/.